LaswitchTech/PyRDPConnect/docs/install.md

 2. Download and install the latest version of XQuartz.
 3. (Optional) Restart your computer to ensure all necessary components are initialized.

+**Why XQuartz?**
+XQuartz provides the necessary X11 environment that FreeRDP relies on for graphical rendering on macOS.
+Without it, the application may not display the RDP session correctly.

 #### Step 2: Install Python and Required Packages

 ```sh